Hotmoka/hotmoka/tutorial/Takamaka.md

 Tic-tac-toe is a two-players game where players place, alternately, a cross and a circle on a 3x3 board, initially empty.
-The winner is the player who places three crosses or three circles on the same row, or column or diagonal.
+The winner is the player who places three crosses or three circles on the same row, column or diagonal.
 For instance, in the following board the player of the cross wins: